evanhearne/cc2-terraform-ansible/README.md

 The aim of this assignment is to combine Terraform and Ansible to provision a load balancing environment using HAProxy and Apache on the AWS platform.

-Currently, it does this through Ansible roles, Ansible Playbooks, Ansible Inventory, and Terraform configuration.
+It does this through Ansible roles, Ansible Vault, Ansible Playbooks, Ansible Inventory, Terraform variables and Terraform configuration.

-However, it also needs to utilise either Hashicorp or Ansible Vault to store variables pertaining to the AWS configuration.
-This will be done at a later stage...

 ## How to run